CatalystCode/spk/docs/infra/README.md

 # SPK Infrastructure Design Documentations

-There has been several design iterations for Cluster/Infrastructure creation and management.
+There have been several design iterations for Cluster/Infrastructure creation and management.
 The following pieces of information discuss the direction of how to create, manage, and deploy your infrastructure using `spk`.

 - [SPK Infra (Bespoke)](./spk-infra-end-to-end.md)
   - [SPK Infra (Bespoke) Under the Hood](spk-infra-under-the-hood.md)